27 Chapter 27: Pyruvate Processing and Citric Acid Cycle

 Thus, pyruvate processing converts two 3-carbon pyruvate molecules into two 2-carbon Acetyl Co-A molecules.
 The two missing carbons were fully oxidized and released as CO2.
 The process also produced two reduced NADH molecules.

-Reading Check #1
+Reading Question #1

 The Citric Acid Cycle